|Published||Report Code||Available Format||Pages|

 Earlier, milk was usually consumed during breakfast or dinner.
 However, in the past few years, a shift in dietary trends has led to its pervasive consumption.
 Presently, milk is consumed by individuals in schools, playgrounds, gymnasiums, and offices.
 The government in many countries have been providing milk to children for their growth.
 Athletes and businesspersons people carry milk with them in order to consume it on the go.
 This trend has affected the growth of the UHT milk market in a positive way, as it can be carried safely to places without the need for refrigeration.

-Refrigeration is essential for food products that have higher propensity of bacterial development.
-Raw milk requires continuous refrigeration, till its consumption.
-The high cost of refrigeration, along with long power cuts in developing countries has encouraged customers to use food products that can sustain without refrigeration.
-UHT milk can be stored without refrigeration for 6 – 9 months.
-Moreover, the underdeveloped cold storage infrastructure in the developing countries also increases the importance of UHT milk.
+A key driving factor driving the UHT milk market is the lack of refrigeration space.
+Refrigeration is essential for food products that have a higher propensity of bacterial development.
+Raw milk requires continuous refrigeration till its consumption.
+The high cost of refrigeration, low refrigeration space, and long power cuts in developing countries are some key factors encouraging customers to use food products that last long without refrigeration.
+UHT milk can be stored without refrigeration for up to nine months.
+Moreover, the underdeveloped cold storage infrastructure in developing countries also increases the importance of UHT milk.

-The major companies operating in the global market include Nestle SA, Groupe Lactalis S.A., Fonterra Co-Operative Group Limited, Danone Limited, Grupo Lala, S.A.B. de CV, Sodiaal Group, Inner Mongolia Yili Industrial Group Co.
-Ltd., China Mengniu Dairy Company Limited, Devondale Murray Goulburn Co-operative Co.
+Some of the major companies operating in the global UHT milk market include Nestle SA, Groupe Lactalis S.A., Fonterra Co-Operative Group Limited, Danone Limited, Grupo Lala, S.A.B. de CV, Sodiaal Group, Inner Mongolia Yili Industrial Group Co.
+Ltd., China Mengniu Dairy Company Limited, and Devondale Murray Goulburn Co-operative Co.
 Limited.